DarthB/pragmatic_rust_for_engineers/README.md

 In the first part of the series we will investigate the Haber-Bosch process for Ammonia production.
 Haber-Bosch consumes 1.1% of the world's energy supply, and is responsible for 1.8% of the world's CO2 emissions.
 First, we will concentrate on simulating the reaction along a plug flow reactor, then add some plots to visualize our results and we conclude with some interaction via Web Assembly.

+[Read Jonathan Ayalas Blog Article](https://janus.rs/en/2023/12/the-haber-bosch-process-revolutionizing-agriculture-and-industry/) about Haber-Bosch if you want to learn more.

 ## How to Learn with Pragmatic Rust for Engineers

+[Read Tim Janus Blog Article](https://janus.rs/en/2023/12/why-learning-rust-is-worthwhile-for-engineers/) - if you want to know why learning Rust is worthwhile as an Engineer.

 Pragmatic Rust for Engineers is a video series that teaches programming by applied coding on (simplified) engineering problems inspired from the real world.
 We propose four different learning strategies but it's up to you to choose what suits you best.
 We just want to add switching difficulty is always possible and redoing on a harder mode is always an option.
 The content is quite dense so don't beat yourself up, have fun and reach out if you have any questions.